 CMNCTRL2 Sample: Demonstrates Common Control MFC Classes, Part 2

 The CMNCTRL2 sample illustrates how to use the following common control MFC classes: CProgressCtrl, CSliderCtrl, and CSpinButtonCtrl.
-It shows how the controls are created and how to change the controls by using many of the different available styles.
+It shows how the controls are created and how to change the controls using many of the different available styles.

 To build and run the CMNCTRL2 sample

 On the Debug menu, click Start Without Debugging.

 When you run CMNCTRL2, select the tab for the control you want to activate.
 Select the styles and views from the check boxes, radio buttons, and combo boxes available in the different property pages.
 Notice how each option changes the behavior or appearance of the control being displayed.